HarryPaniccc/DnD/World of Helodaria/Dularen.md

 The Blooming Run takes up the most amount of space of the districts.
 It houses the center of trade, the majority of the guard force of the city, and many of the lower-middle to high-middle class citizens of Dularen.
 Much of the trade that passes through Dularen is done in this district, specifically in the Peddle.
 ### Locations
 **The Peddle** is a permanent, large-scale marketplace on the northern side of the Bloom.
 Here, one can find pretty much anything that can be sold legally (and sometimes, the other stuff too).
 Locations in the Peddle include:

 - [[Gilded Resolution]]
 - **Smithy** owned by Human smith [[Gilda]].
 Nothing magical or spectacular, the cross-shaped building is at the centre of a crossroads, where its four forge rooms are working throughout the day to provide much of the district with metalwork.
 - **The Vorpal Keep** is located on the southern end of the northern Warrens.
 It is a roughly 60m diameter fortress which houses the barracks and command keep for the Ashen legion in the area.
 Notably
 - **Halo of Chains Rendezvous Town House**.
 A plot of land legally owned by **Elena Marcurio**, a pseudonym for [[Syndra]], using a large amount of hereditary wealth to purchase the property.
 It overlooks much of the Silver Strewn quarter as well as the adulation district while still being a great ways out of the way.
 It is built near a market of sorts and can house roughly 15 people comfortably.

 Outside of the Peddle is a simple, well kept cityscape with many places to dine, drink and live out your life.

-- The **Dripping Barrel inn** (6Sp/Night) is a hearty, large inn with the first floor being a tavern.
-In the far right there is a bar on a raised half of the floor, and the far left there is a staircase leading above the bar to the open top floor with 8 total rooms, 4 on either side.
+- The Dripping Barrel Inn (6Sp/Night) is a hearty, large inn with the first floor being a tavern.
+In the far right there is a bar on a raised half of the floor, and the far left there is a staircase leading above the bar to the open top floor with corridors leading to 16 total rooms.
 There is also a stable that is available for 7cp per day, per animal.
 The place is run by a collection of waiter staff and [[Albanny Halonoth]].
 	- Bonnard is a fairly stout, short haired human barhand who works at the dripping barrel.
 - The **Laughing Deck** is a tavern run by halfling man [[Dick Pemberton]], the establishment contains a collection of tables.
 - **The Hold** is a small castle-like structure in which the [[Ashen Legion]] keeps its warriors, and generals should they visit town.

 ## The Warrens
 The Warrens is a district that stretches from the northwest down to the southern entrance of the city.

 - The **Dead Beat** is a small bar owned by human man Giligan Eiselcrest and often run by dwarf man Reben.
 The place is a front to a fighting ring where Giligan runs many kinds of shows.
 Inside is a small bar but a door to the back room leads down a very long flight of stairs, maybe 20m underground, to the main event room, a fighting pit surrounded by tables that is lowered to the ground about 1m.
 There is a substantially larger bar in the corner and many people come down here for the spectacle of the undead battles.
 The events include brawls and battles against undead.
 Monetary rules are simple, enter and win: and you double your money, but the minimum is agreed by all parties involved.
 No spells, magic items are allowed but Gilligan doesn't want everyone to be buried in many tons of street.
 He has the Minotaur Hesmas as the main muscle of the establishment, but there are two ogre zombies, one with a maul the other holding a cannon.